rizsotto/scan-build/README.rst

 operating systems might disable library preload.
 This case the build behaves normally, but the result compilation database will be empty.
 (Notable examples for enabled security modes are: SIP on OS X Captain and SELinux on Fedora, RHEL and CentOS.)
-The program checks the security modes for SIP and SELinux, and falls back to 3. mode.
+The program checks the security modes for SIP, and falls back to 3. mode.

 ``intercept-build`` command uses only the 2. and 3. mode to generate the compilation database. ``analyze-build`` does only run the analyzer against the